Rodolfo Sánchez Taboada: Administration

-On 22 February of 1937, President Cárdenas discharged the governor of Baja California, Rafael Navarro Cortina, due to complaints of gambling resurfacing along the Mexico–United States border, and appointed Sánchez Taboada to serve as governor.
+On 22 February 1937, President Cárdenas discharged the governor of Baja California, Rafael Navarro Cortina, due to complaints of gambling resurfacing along the Mexico–United States border, and appointed Sánchez Taboada to serve as governor.
 Sánchez Taboada assumed the office on 1 March 1937.
 While Sánchez Taboada was serving as governor of Baja California, Manuel J. Contreras served as the military commander of the Northern District of Baja California, which left Sánchez Taboada in charge of civilian authorities and Contreras in charge of military authorities.

 Like many northern governors, Sánchez Taboada supported Manuel Ávila Camacho for the PRI candidacy during the 1940 presidential election. Ávila Camacho ultimately won the election.
 It was reported by the Los Angeles Times in August 1941 that Ávila Camacho was going to replace Sánchez Taboada with Edmundo Sánchez Cano.
 However, this did not happen.
 Sánchez Taboada's term ended on 31 July 1944.
 He resigned, being given permission by Baja California's legislature to leave office, reportedly due to dissatisfaction with the perceived incompetence of his appointments.
 He was succeeded by Juan Felipe Rico Islas, who had been chosen for the role the previous year.